 Wd –Weighting for horizontal whole-body vibration x-axis, y-axis seated, standing or recumbent person based on ISO 2631.

 One of the very important factors in the whole body vibration comfort is the waveform of the signal.
 Shock waveform causes more discomfort than the other stimulus type of the same frequency weighted RMS level.
-RMS value fails to consider shock and longer time of exposure events, so to have better assessment factor, vibration dosage value is used.
+RMS value fails to consider shock and longer time of exposure events, so to have better assessment factor, vibration dose value is used.

 Seat designers consider transmissibility as one of the important criteria to reduce the transfer of vibration from floor to occupant.Transmissibility is the ratio of response to the input excitation,